-- 1. Reads to this field SHALL be valid within TIMEOUT_D from TPM_INIT. - 2.
+- 1. Reads to this field SHALL be valid as defined in Section 7.6. - 2.
 The TPM MAY set this field to 1 on a fatal error. - 3.
-The TPM SHALL NOT set this field to 1 for any other reason.
+The TPM SHALL NOT set this field to 1 for any other reason other than a fatal error.

-2535 5.5.3.6 Control Area Cancel Register
+6.5.3.6 Control Area Cancel Register

-Cancel may be used by software to request the TPM to terminate processing the current command.
+Cancel may be used by Software to request the TPM to terminate processing the current command.
 Software might request this because the system is going to a lower power state.
 The TPM will either complete the currently processing command and return the result, or will cancel the command and return the return code TPM_RC_Canceled.
 In general, for long running commands, the TPM may have checkpoints in its code to check the state of the Cancel field.
 If, at one of these checkpoints, the TPM sees a Command Cancel request, the TPM has the option of canceling the command or completing the command.
 TPM's are not required to perform this check.

 Cancel is an asynchronous input.
 Driver writers should take care in use of this function in their drivers, as the TPM could enter a state where it would process no commands.
-This case may occur if SW sends a Cancel, but fails to clear it.
+This case may occur if Software sends a Cancel, but fails to clear it.
 A TPM may be implemented in such that it will continue to cancel or complete the command and transition to Command Completion with a result.
 Alternatively, TPMs may be implemented such that they only cancel a single command.
 Driver writers should take care to send Command Cancel requests only when the TPM is in Command Execution state and to only clear the field when the TPM has exited Command Execution to avoid race conditions.

 When the TPM is in Command Execution, and it receives a Seize request, the TPM will treat Seize as a Command Cancel followed by a transition to Idle.
+When the TPM is not in Command Execution, Software may write this field arbitrarily.